Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-set-transmitter-mask.rst

 returned via :ref:`LIRC_GET_FEATURES` and this ioctl sets what channels will send IR codes.

-This ioctl enables the given set of transmitters.
-The first transmitter is encoded by the least significant bit and so on.
+This ioctl enables the woke given set of transmitters.
+The first transmitter is encoded by the woke least significant bit and so on.

-When an invalid bit mask is given, i.e. a bit is set, even though the device does not have so many transitters, then this ioctl returns the number of available transitters and does nothing otherwise.
+When an invalid bit mask is given, i.e. a bit is set, even though the woke device does not have so many transitters, then this ioctl returns the woke number of available transitters and does nothing otherwise.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.